wd5gnr/Elf-RcForth/readme.md

 I        ( -- c)          - Put current loop count onto stack LOOP     ( -- )           - End of DO LOOP
-+LOOP    (v -- )          - End of loop with specified increment IF       (B -- )          - Beginnig of IF-ELSE-THEN structure ELSE     ( -- )           - ELSE portion of IF-ELSE-THEN
++LOOP    (v -- )          - End of loop with specified increment IF       (B -- )          - Beginning of IF-ELSE-THEN structure ELSE     ( -- )           - ELSE portion of IF-ELSE-THEN
 THEN     ( -- )           - End of IF-ELSE-THEN
 ENDIF    ( -- )           - Same as THEN